Updated on September 11, 2023

 Here’s an illustration that shows the juxtaposition of the ancient Porticus Minucia and the modern Via dell Botteghe Oscure.

 Crypta Balbi is also one of the museums in Rome where you can go underground to see the ruins of ancient aqueducts and catacombs.
 On a hot summer day, you’ll have the opportunity to chill and to recharge your batteries for the afternoon.
+This should be part of your Rome walking tour, by all means.

 Here’s a fragment of the original aqueduct in the theater of Balbo.
 You don’t have to be an engineer to marvel at the ingeniousness of those builders and architects.
 Can you see how those segments were shaped to secure the insulation of the aqueduct?